 4K monitors have gone from an almost out-of-reach luxury to a relatively affordable option in just a few years.
 Granted, the display resolution isn’t the only feature that determines the price of a monitor, and some still cost thousands of dollars.
-The good news though is that there are some excellent alternatives available for a budget-friendly price.
-Here’s a roundup of some of the best cheap 4K monitors you can get!
+The good news is that some excellent alternatives are available for a budget-friendly price.
+Here’s a roundup of some of the best cheap 4K monitors you can get.

 Editor’s note: We will continue to update this list of the best cheap 4K monitors as more are released.